-The Master of Arts in Composition, Rhetoric, and Digital Media will educate students about the history and theory of composition, rhetoric, and digital media, providing students with a foundation for conducting and presenting research, applying rhetorical theories, teaching writing, and producing digital media.
-Through specialized coursework and experiential learning, students will develop expertise researching and teaching composition while practicing writing in a variety of professional genres.
-Students will prepare for careers in writing, publishing, and teaching and will be prepared to pursue a variety of Ph.D. programs, including those in Composition and Rhetoric.
+The Master of Arts in Composition, Rhetoric, and Digital Media provides students with a foundation for conducting and presenting research, applying rhetorical theories, teaching writing, and producing digital media.
+Through specialized coursework and experiential learning in the history and theory of composition, rhetoric, and digital media, students develop expertise researching and practicing writing in a variety of professional genres.
+The CRDM program prepares students for careers in writing, publishing, and teaching, and doctoral study in Composition and Rhetoric and related disciplines.